aegybab/aegybab/README.md

 ![](https://cdn.discordapp.com/attachments/729124835296280689/1068074827069542440/image.jpeg)

-hi sonny if u see this then heyy ily... :fire: :fire:
+hi sonny if u see this then omg heyy ily... :fire: :fire: